DrakenWan/Rekrut/README.md

+<small> I haven't made core changes to this extension for months.
+So the extraction tool may not work as supposed to.
+If you feel like making appropriate changes you can enabel developer mode and see the changes made to the linkedin document model and use the navtress for reference. </small>

 # Rekrut

 Rekrut is a chrome extension that automatically scraps a [linkedin](www.linkedin.com) profile and can be used by recruiters of companies